 Which Companies Offer the Lowest Homeowners Insurance Rates?

-Below, we report annual premiums from large companies to insure the four families’ homes.
-We also describe the locations, property insured, and coverage provided.
+We report below annual premiums quoted by large companies to Checkbook’s undercover shoppers to insure four families’ homes.
+The locations, property insured, and coverage provided are also described.

 Unfortunately, we found some companies make it difficult to comparison shop.
 We had to push for weeks to get several to process our requests; a few refused to quote prices at all.